404ismagic/MODUEL-9-UCLA/GeneratedReadMe.md

 To install  any dependencies,, run the following:

-undefined
+g

 ## Usage

-h
+i

 ## License

-    This project is licensed  under  MIT license.
+    This project is licensed  under  APACHE-2.0 license.

 ## Contributing

-g
+h

 ## Questions

 For any questions about the repo, contact me at  v.
-You can find more projects of mine at  [e](https://github.come/e).
+You can find more projects of mine at  [f](https://github.come/f).

 ## Tests